Tips for Getting a Rental in NYC This Summer

 - letter of employment, stating your position, length of employment and your current annual salary plus any bonuses

-- last two pay stubs (some may want more or your W-2 form in lieu of pay stubs)
+- two most recent pay stubs (some may want more or your W-2 form in lieu of pay stubs)

 - last 2 years’ tax returns